What is the NSW DPIRD Climate Vulnerability Assessment? ⏷

 Where can I find the climate suitability maps?

-Maps of historical and future climate suitability for commodities were produced to demonstrate where in the state a commodity is likely to thrive or else be limited by future climatic conditions.
-The maps are not provided on these webpages but can be found in the Climate Vulnerability Assessment Summary Report (PDF, 41425.92 KB).
+Maps of historical and future climate suitability for commodities and biosecurity risks were produced to demonstrate where in the state they are likely to thrive or else be limited by future climatic conditions.
+The maps are provided in the Buffalo Fly Results Report (PDF, 5254.46 KB).

 (PDF, 351.41 KB)